sarkahn/bevy_ascii_terminal/README.md

 ) {
     if keys.just_pressed(KeyCode::Space) {
         for mut font in q.iter_mut() {
-            font.font_name = String::from("zx_evolution_8x8.png");
+            font.font_name = FONT_TAFFER_10X10.name.to_string();
             font.clip_color = Color::BLACK;
         }
     }
 }
 ```

+Assuming the name you set is a valid filename from the built in fonts or your own "assets/textures" folder, the terminal will swap to the new font.
 Notice the `clip_color` field above - this refers to the "background" color of the texture.
 The shader will swap this color out for whatever background color you set for a given tile in the terminal.
-For the included fonts, this should be black.
+For the included fonts this can remain at the default black.
 Many fonts you'll find online use magenta as the background color.

 ## Other Features